gnushoggoth/AutoHivoMeta-Rhizomes-/k3smindsdb.md

 Artifact Storage with MinIO

-MLflow needs a storage backend for artifacts such as models and logs.
-MinIO, being S3-compatible, is ideal for airgap environments.
+MLflow needs a storage backend for artifacts (models, logs).
+MinIO, being S3-compatible, is ideal for airgapped environments.
+(Think of MinIO as your private cloud-in-a-box—an S3-like storage that lives entirely in your cluster.)

 2.1 Deploy MinIO